Skip to content

 Research materials you have accessed overseas will be subject to the copyright law of that jurisdiction, which may be more restrictive.
 Seek advice locally.

-See also: Archives Referencing and Copyright, from the University of Hull Archives Team.
+See also the section of this guide covering Copyright and Archives, from the University of Hull Archives Team.

 Writing for publication